stuartcw/homepage/index.md

 ### Doing Now
-* Working on making a system to do a predictive graph of the number of monitors on NBOSS.
+* Working on making a system to do a predictive graph of the number of monitors.

 ### Code Snippets